Cloudlynx/docs/gettingstarted.rst

     $ sudo ssh-add /PrivateKeyPath/PrivateKeyFile

+.. sidebar:: **Note:**

-**Note:** This adds RSA or DSA identities to the authentication agent.
+   This adds RSA or DSA identities to the authentication agent.

 5. Connect to the instance via SSH using the keypair.
 The user is the local user of the instance which is defined in the image (see Chapter 11.1 Prerequisites).::